DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 ### Configuring Editbar for the grid area

 The `$default` service property allows configuring Editbar controls if no elements are selected, or more than one element is selected.
+The same configuration is applied when the diagram contains no data, as well as after loading new data or removing all the data.

 ~~~jsx {6-11}
 const editor = new dhx.DiagramEditor("editor_container", {